boyahou/boyahou.github.io/_pages/about.md

 Outside of mathematics and engineering, I pursue my passion for dancing.
 I performed contemporary ballet and dance of the Han-Tang dynasties (a subcategory of Classical Chinese Dance) with Champaign Park District and Zhejiang Wenqin Art Troupe.

 <img src="../assets/dance.jpeg" title="Photo by Darren King." width="150" height="150"  >

-Photo by Darren King during dress rehearsal, May 2023.